Ether: Cleavage

 These reactions proceed via onium intermediates, i.e. [RO(H)CH3]+Br−.

-Some ethers undergo rapid cleavage with boron tribromide (even aluminium chloride is used in some cases) to give the alkyl bromide.
+Some ethers undergo rapid cleavage with boron tribromide (even aluminium chloride is used in some cases) to give the alkyl halide.
 Depending on the substituents, some ethers can be cleaved with a variety of reagents, e.g. strong base.

+Despite these difficulties the chemical paper pulping processes are based on cleavage of ether bonds in the lignin.

 Peroxide formation

 When stored in the presence of air or oxygen, ethers tend to form explosive peroxides, such as diethyl ether hydroperoxide.
 The reaction is accelerated by light, metal catalysts, and aldehydes.
 In addition to avoiding storage conditions likely to form peroxides, it is recommended, when an ether is used as a solvent, not to distill it to dryness, as any peroxides that may have formed, being less volatile than the original ether, will become concentrated in the last few drops of liquid.
 The presence of peroxide in old samples of ethers may be detected by shaking them with freshly prepared solution of a ferrous sulfate followed by addition of KSCN.
 Appearance of blood red color indicates presence of peroxides.
 The dangerous properties of ether peroxides are the reason that diethyl ether and other peroxide forming ethers like tetrahydrofuran (THF) or ethylene glycol dimethyl ether (1,2-dimethoxyethane) are avoided in industrial processes.